Glossary

 - Weight

 - A measure of the quantity of resources consumed by a proposed transaction as a means of determining the fee that must be paid to miners.
+Roughly equivalent to the transaction's size when encoded on the wire.

 - Witness